cmohge1/lrbs-digital-editing-intro-2019/day2.md

 (For the full slideshow, go to <http://dixit.uni-koeln.de/wp-content/uploads/2015/04/Camp1-Patrick_Sahle_-_Digital_Modelling.pdf>.
 And for his essay on the subject, click go to <https://www.openbookpublishers.com/htmlreader/978-1-78374-238-7/ch2.xhtml>.)

 Sahle also provided a useful distinction of the 'digitised' versus the 'digital' edition.
 A work that is 'digitised' tends to mimic the codex––it is a page by page rendering.
 This form of digitisation is usually a PDF or even a hypertext marked up in html.
 But it is not interactive.
 A digital edition can only fully function in the digital realm––that is, if you have to print a digital edition, the edition would lose its functionality.
-The digital edition is more interactive
+The digital edition is more interactive.

 What really distinguishes the two?